How to strategically manage your marketing spend in 2023 with 8 integrated marketing budget templates

 Marketing budget planning tools for Business Members

-All our budget spreadsheets are pre-designed and formatted ready to use and apply to all businesses.
-For businesses and agencies, our business membership options allow members to white label and present to all these templates clients.
+All our budget spreadsheets are pre-designed and formatted ready for Business Members to apply to their own businesses.
+For agencies, our Business Professional Membership options allow members to white label and present all these templates to clients.

 Find out more about how your company can benefit from mapping its customers' journeys across the RACE Framework, structured around the customer lifecycle of reach, act, convert, and engage.